-If your employees know their voices are heard and they’re considered an integral member of the company, you will sustain their trust in the company.
+If your employees know their voices are heard and they’re considered an integral member of the company, you will sustain their trust in the company and boost employee morale.
 Amy Durant, a writer for the graduate recruitment agency Inspiring Interns, promotes the importance of encouraging an open door policy when it comes to taking in their feedback, concerns, ideas, and suggestions and listening to your people.

 “If employees do not feel like they can share information with you, then you risk an ‘us versus them’ office, where employees only share opinions (and frustrations) with one another, and you feel increasingly alienated from your own team.
 As well as team meetings, make time to speak to each team member one-on-one, and encourage their feedback on the work environment and their job role.”